anurag-int/anurag-int/README.md

 # 💫 About Me:
       Hi There 👋
      🔭I'm currently working on a MERN Project.
-     📝I'm also interested in DevOps and Cloud Computing.<br>
+     📝I'm also interested in DevOps and Cloud Computing.
-     👯‍♂️I'm looking to collaborate on some great web development projects as a back-end developer.<br>
+     👯‍♂️I'm looking to collaborate on some great web development projects as a back-end developer.
-     🌱I'm currently learning MERN STACK.<br>
+     🌱I'm currently learning MERN STACK.
      📝Ask me about web-development, Data Structures and Algorithms.